jordles/notes/System Analyst.md

 ### Types of Service Providers

 - Internal Service Providers - different entities owned by the organization; each individual entity provides services to a single customer; An internal unit within the same organization that provides services exclusively to one business unit.
-- Shared Services Unit - provides services to multiple internal customers; A service provider that serves multiple business units within the same organization.
+- Shared Services Unit - provides services to multiple internal customers of the same organization; A service provider that serves multiple business units within the same organization.
 - External Service Providers - Provides services to multiple customers, could exist as either internal or external; A third-party or external company that provides services to external customers or multiple organizations.

 ## Software Development Life Cycle (SDLC)